pyvideo/richard/docs/contributors/dev_resources.rst

   richard uses virtualenv and pip to build the environment for richard to run.

-  Requirements are listed in ``requirements/`` in multiple files.
-The base requirements are in ``requirements/base.txt`` and other use-oriented requirements files include that and then add additional requirements.
-This makes it easier to specify different kinds of environments like development and deployment.

-  pip reads the requirements files, downloads requirements, and installs them into the virtual environment.

-  It works pretty well except when PyPI is down.

-  We may revisit this later if this becomes an annoying problem.
+  Requirements are listed in the ``setup.py`` with ``extra_requires`` defined for local development and postgres.
+Since richard is meant for deployment rather than a framework, requirements are pinned hard.
+This makes it easy to install various options without having multiple requirements files.

 Documentation
 -------------